All photos by Steve Galli

 Over at the Piedmont Stage, Run the Jewels member Killer Mike filled in for the last-minute cancellation of Manchester Orchestra, who had to drop due to illness.
 Charlotte Sands also performed earlier in the day, delivering pure pop punk goodness to the early birds.

-Nick Furgiuele of Gringo Star
+Nicholas Furgiuele of Gringo Star

 Another Friday standout was Gringo Star, who took the Criminal Records Stage in the early afternoon.
 Fellow Atlanta locals, the five-piece performed a feel-good, energized set that got the early crowd going.
 Fan favorites included “Back to the City” and “All Y’all.”